 - Holding events online makes them easier to attend.
 With no travelling or preparation needed, you can be scribbling down advice from an industry expert while in bed in your pyjamas!

 - It is easier to ask questions.
 Instead of having to summon all your bravery and ask a question in real life, it is common practice to type in the Teams chat box.
 These questions are then picked up on throughout the event.

 - You are already on your laptop or phone, so you can look things up or follow links during the event.
 This means that if a particular site or follow-up event is recommended, you can check it out straightaway.
 No need to wait until you get home and inevitably forget.

 It is also worth remembering that even if an event doesn’t seem to directly link to your career aspirations, it might be still worth booking.

 Maybe it will contain some general advice that really resonates with you.
 Maybe you will change your career goal all together.
 Or maybe you will decide it definitely isn’t for you and leave the Teams call.
 Bonus number four for my list of benefits: this is much less embarrassing than leaving something early in real life!

 Whatever the outcome, you have nothing to lose from giving an online careers event a go.
 So, stop reading this and go and book one!

 There are still plenty of events taking place this term for you to join.
-You can brush up your job-hunting skills, explore career sectors through the Spotlight On events or talk to employers at their recruitment presentations.
+You can brush up your job-hunting skills, explore career sectors through our job and sector events or talk to employers at their recruitment presentations.

 No comments yet, fill out a comment to be the first